ezEngine/docs-src/pages/docs/physics/jolt/ragdolls/jolt-ragdoll-component.md

 * `SetJointMotorStrength`: Changes the overall strength of the joint motors ("muscles") in an animation powered ragdoll.
 * `FadeJointMotorStrength`: Fades the motor ("muscle") strength of an animation powered ragdoll to a target value.
 Typically used to fade out the animation contribution.

+## Ragdoll Troubleshooting

+Getting ragdolls to behave correctly can be very hard.
+Here are some tips how to approach problems:

+1. All important configurations are set up in the [skeleton](../../../animation/skeletal-animation/skeleton-asset.md).
+While configuring a ragdoll, open a simple scene and add a game object only with an [animated mesh component](../../../animation/skeletal-animation/animated-mesh-component.md) and a ragdoll component into it, and frequently [simulate the scene](../../../editor/run-scene.md) to see how the ragdoll behaves.

+1. Start by just adding the most important bone shapes.
+Disable *self collision* on the ragdoll.

+1. Once you get to setting up the joints, disable gravity on the ragdoll (set `GravityFactor` to zero).
+When you simulate the scene, the ragdoll should not move at all.
+If it does, that means that the joint limits are incorrect and even the start state of the ragdoll is not allowed by the limits.
+Setting up correct joint limits can be very tricky, especially shoulder and hip joints are difficult.

+1. If the ragdoll moves at startup, with gravity disabled, deactivate joints in the skeleton, until you find the joint that introduces the force.

+1. Enable the rotation gizmo on a joint in the skeleton asset, to correct its overall orientation.

+1. Relax joint limits, especially shoulders should have quite loose limits, but pretty much all joints should allow some swing and twist.

+1. Use the *Twist Center Angle* to adjust the neutral rotation for the joint twisting.
+The gizmo tries to help you finding a good angle, by highlighting the center direction in red, in case it is outside the allowed min and max range.

+1. Once you fixed a joint to not modify a bone at startup, enable the next joints and try again.
+Repeat until all joints are configured and none introduce a force on the ragdoll at startup with gravity disables.

+1. If you want to use *self collision*, enable it and check that the ragdoll doesn't behave weirdly.

+1. Make sure that the shapes of adjacent bones overlap, so that there are no gaps anywhere.
+However, also check that shapes of bones that are not directly adjacent **do not overlap**, otherwise they will push each other away at the start.

+1. Increase `GravityFactor` again to see how the ragdoll behaves when falling down.

+1. The issues mentioned above can also happen from other poses, of course, so test your ragdoll from various different starting poses.
+You can use the [simple animation component](../../../animation/skeletal-animation/simple-animation-component.md) to play an animation on the mesh and manually activate the ragdoll at different times to test from that pose.
+Reduce the animation playback speed to make it easier to time the activation.

 ## See Also

 * [Skeletal Animations](../../../animation/skeletal-animation/skeletal-animation-overview.md)